-Elizabeth Trautz works with school districts and higher education institutions on a wide range of disability-related issues, including special education, Section 504, and the Americans with Disabilities Act.
+Elizabeth Trautz works with school districts and higher education institutions on a wide range of disability-related issues, including special education, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act.

-During her time at the University of New Hampshire Franklin Pierce School of Law, Liz served as the UNH Law Review Chief Articles Editor and authored Broken Promises: The Granite State’s Return to the Institutionalization of Children with Disabilities (21 U.N.H.
+Elizabeth discovered her passion for special education and disability law when she worked as a paralegal in Drummond Woodsum’s School Law practice.
+She then attended the University of New Hampshire Franklin Pierce School of Law, where she served as the UNH Law Review Chief Articles Editor and authored Broken Promises: The Granite State’s Return to the Institutionalization of Children with Disabilities (21 U.N.H.
 L. Rev. 231 (2022)).
-While in law school, Liz worked at the Disability Rights Center of New Hampshire, where she gained experience working on disability-related legal issues.
-Prior to law school, Liz worked as a paralegal in Drummond Woodsum’s School Law practice, where she conducted legal research on education and special education law, drafted pleadings, and frequently attended Department of Education hearings and mediations.
+While in law school, Elizabeth worked at the Disability Rights Center of New Hampshire, where continued her research concerning deinstitutionalization and gained experience in the field of general disability law.

-In her spare time, you can find Liz on a pickleball court or spending a quiet evening at home with her pets.
+In her spare time, you can find Elizabeth on a pickleball court or spending a quiet evening at home with her pets.

 University of New Hampshire, Franklin Pierce School of Law, JD, 2023, magna cum laude